 Most definitely.
 In any way, however small.
 If you have any skills that might be useful, please speak to one of the Trustees when you join.

 How many student members are there?

-We are very keen to audition students and usually have between 10 and 20 student members each year.
+We are very keen to audition students and currently we have over 20 student members singing in the choir.